 - Toasted walnuts, optional

-- In a small saucepan, warm pie filling over low heat until heated through.
+- Meanwhile, in a small saucepan, warm pie filling over low heat until heated through.
 Pour into center of puff pancake.
 Sprinkle with walnuts if desired.
 Serve immediately.
-Yield: 4 servings.